How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

-In this work we show that, by contrast with the above established expectations, the weak-drive regime of a large array of quantum emitters is instead surprisingly strongly non-linear, owing to the important effect of resonant, momentum-conserving processes, exciting pairs of single-particle subradiant modes.
-These processes have been overlooked in previous analyses \cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016}.
-We show that they lead to a steady-state of interacting subradiant excitation pairs.
+In this work, we show that, by contrast, the weak-drive regime of a large array of quantum emitters is non-perturbative and surprisingly nonlinear. {This is due to resonant ``parametric driving'' processes, involving pairs of single-particle subradiant modes.
+We first illustrate their effect by treating them perturbatively with respect to noninteracting theories~\cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016}.
+We show that this amounts to constructing a perturbation theory around a model of a parametric amplifier~\cite{scullyZubairy1997}, which becomes dynamically unstable beyond a threshold driving strength thereby signalling a non-perturbative steady state.
+Because this threshold decreases to zero with increasing emitter number, the established classical theories ~\cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016} prove inadequate to describe the weak-drive behaviour of large arrays.

-We first demonstrate the importance of non-linearities beyond classical theories by deriving a weakly non-linear theory of the steady-state, in which these are accounted for perturbatively in the drive strength.
-We show that such a perturbative approach leads to a divergence of the steady state for a drive strength that vanishes in the limit of a large number of emitters.
-As a result, for large arrays the weak-drive steady-state is non-perturbative with respect to the prediction of classical theories.
-These approaches~\cite{ruostekoskiJavanainen1997,javanainenJavanainen1999,leeRuostekoski2016,williamsonRuostekoski2020,bettlesAdams2015,bettlesAdams2016,parmeeCooper2018,sutherlandRobicheaux2016,robicheauxSuresh2021,glicensteinBrowaeys2020,guerinKaiser2016}, as well as perturbative ones, are therefore inadequate.

-Then, we study the resulting steady-state under continuous driving using the non-perturbative Dynamical Mean-Field Theory (DMFT) for Markovian spin systems recently introduced in \cite{scarlatellaCooper2024,scarlatellaSchiro2021}.
-This has been previously applied only to the regime of strong drive intensities~\cite{scarlatellaCooper2024}, in which the steady-state is a trivial infinite temperature state — albeit with an interesting fluorescence spectrum \cite{scarlatellaCooper2024}.
+Then, we study the resulting steady-state under continuous driving, using the non-perturbative Dynamical Mean-Field Theory (DMFT) for Markovian spin systems recently introduced \cite{scarlatellaCooper2024,scarlatellaSchiro2021}.
+This has been so far applied only to the regime of strong drive intensities~\cite{scarlatellaCooper2024} -- in which the steady-state is a trivial infinite temperature state, albeit with an interesting fluorescence spectrum \cite{scarlatellaCooper2024}: here we address the more challenging~~\cite{minkFleischhauer2023,robicheauxSuresh2021} weak-driving regime, which required several technical improvements (discussed later in the main text, as well as in SM Notes \ref{sm:numerical_schemes} and \ref{sm:dmft_linear_stability}).